What we will ask of you

 Monthly rental fees

-We debit the card details presented at the time the rental agreement is set up on a monthly basis.
-The debit is taken 1 calendar month after the initial payment – or as close to 1 month as practically possible.
+We debit the card details presented at the time the rental agreement is set up, we then collect fees on a monthly basis via Direct Debit.
+The Direct Debit is taken 1 calendar month after the initial payment – or as close to 1 month as practically possible.
 Occasionally there are times when a payment may be taken 1 – 2 working days before or after the monthly anniversary.
 Examples of this would be where the monthly anniversary falls on a Sunday or public holiday and in the month of February e.g an anniversary date of the 30th of each month would be taken on the 28th of February (or the 29th in a leap year).

 Routine maintenance and repairs